The behalf of the Board of Directors of your Company, it is my pleasure

 venture.
 Carrizo, with the remaining 80% participating interest, is

 functioning as the Operator for the J V.

 During the year, 12 wells came online, taking total online wells to 79

 as on December 31, 2014.
 In addition, 16 wells were under different

 stages of Drilling & Completion as on that date.
 The gross production

 - GAIL Global (USA) LNG LLC (wholly owned subsidiary of GGUI)

-entering into contractual agreements with Dominion Cove Point LNG, LP for booking LNG tolling capacity of 2.3 MMTPA in its Dominion
+entering into contractual agreements with Dominion Cove Point LNG, LP

+(DCP) for booking of LNG Tolling capacity of 2.3 MMTPA in its DCP LNG

 The joint venture company, GAIL China Gas Global Energy Holdings

 Limited, was formed with an objective to pursue gas sector